andygruber/build-winccoa-manager/README.md

+# Moved to winccoa organization

+Here this repository will not be updated anymore.

+Refer to the new URL for a maintained version: https://github.com/winccoa/build-winccoa-manager

 # WinCC OA C++ API Manager Builder

 This GitHub repository provides an out-of-the-box GitHub Action and [Azure Pipeline](.docs/AZURE.md) for building C++ API managers for WinCC OA.